lse-my459/lse-my459.github.io/index.md

 *Further Reading:*
 * Clinton, Jackman and Rivers (2004)

-*Exercise:*
-* Using "Wordfish" and correspondence analysis to scale documents.

 #### Week 9: [Similarity and clustering methods]()

 Vector representations of documents, measuring distance and similarity,